New Teacher Resume Example

 I focus on transferable skills-stuff like communication, teamwork, and organization.
 These are just as important in teaching as they are in any other job.

-Highlight achievements from internships, volunteering, or part-time jobs.
+Highlight achievements from internships, volunteering, or part-time jobs, and consider including a cover letter to connect your experience to the teacher job.
 For example, leading a group project or running a workshop shows you can manage a classroom.

 Starting out as a teacher, you might not have tons of classroom experience.
 That’s normal, and there are still ways to make your resume stand out.